 One of our experienced auction valuers will meet with you at the property, if possible, or telephone you to explain the benefits of selling by auction.
 The valuer will also discuss with you the price that they would expect to achieve and what guide and reserve price they suggest in order to realise the best possible price as well as answering any of your questions.
 We will offer our honest and impartial advice throughout the process.

 If you would like to go ahead, you will need to sign our Terms & Conditions with the valuer or return them to our auction team with your identification.
-If you are selling in the auction room, you will also be required to pay a listing fee to enter the property into the catalogue.
+If you are selling via our live-streamed auction, you will also be required to pay a listing fee to enter the property.
 We will prepare the draft property description and send it to you for your approval.

 We will commence marketing as soon as we receive your signed instructions.
 The property will be uploaded to the three leading portals to include Rightmove, Zoopla and OnTheMarket as well as our website and Facebook Marketplace, erect an auction board, prepare a 360° virtual tour and draw up a bespoke marketing plan.
-The marketing plan usually consists of any local and/or national press advertising, social media, email alerts to our extensive electronic database, inclusion in our high quality catalogue and PR if applicable.
+The marketing plan usually consists of email alerts to our extensive electronic database, social media, inclusion in our PDF catalogue, any local and/or national press advertising, and PR if applicable.

 Viewings and offers

-Following the latest Governments guidelines, we are pleased to be able to continue with our Covid-safe viewing appointments.
-We encourage interested parties to view our new 360° virtual tours, giving potential purchasers the opportunity to look at the property in depth from the comfort of their own home before attending in person.
-We include as many properties as possible on our viewing schedule with the times and dates listed in the catalogue, on our website and the property portals.
-The safety of our staff and clients is of the utmost importance and we will therefore be operating a social distance queuing system, limiting viewing parties to a maximum of two people from the same household, ensuring everyone keep 2 metres distance from other viewing parties both inside and outside the property and requiring that PPE is worn by all viewers.
+We encourage interested parties to view our new 360° virtual tours, giving potential purchasers the opportunity to look at the property in depth from the comfort of their own home.
+We include as many properties as possible on our viewing schedule with the times and dates listed on our website and property portals so people can turn up on the time and day that is convenient for them.

 You will need to appoint a solicitor to prepare the legal pack in advance of the auction to include the title deeds, special conditions of sale, applicable searches and any other necessary legal documentation.
 These will be uploaded to our website for potential buyers to download and view free of charge in advance of the auction.